2024 Italian Grand Prix

+Despite not winning the race, Norris outscored Max Verstappen by eight points in order to close the gap in the World Drivers' Championship to 62 points.
+Leclerc moved to 217 points, being 86 points behind Verstappen in third.
+McLaren capitalised on Red Bull's performance, as both teams were only separated by eight points at the lead of the Constructors' Championship, with Red Bull and McLaren moving 446 and 438 points, respectively.
+Ferrari remained in third, just 39 points behind Red Bull, meaning that the Constructors' Championship were contested by three teams heading into the final stages of the season.

 Background

 The event was held at the Monza Circuit in Monza for the 74th time in the circuit's history, across the weekend of 30 August – 1 September.
 The Grand Prix was the sixteenth round of the 2024 Formula One World Championship and the 75th running of the Italian Grand Prix as a round of the Formula One World Championship.
 On 29 August, the safety car crashed off the track at turn 11.
 Driver Bernd Mayländer and passenger Richard Darker were not injured in the incident.

 Championship standings before the race

 Going into the weekend, Max Verstappen led the Drivers' Championship with 295 points, 70 points ahead of Lando Norris in second, and 103 ahead of Charles Leclerc in third.
 Red Bull Racing, with 434 points, led the Constructors' Championship from McLaren and Ferrari, who are second and third with 404 and 370 points, respectively.

 Entrants

 Debutant Franco Colapinto (left) replaced Logan Sargeant (center) at Williams from this Grand Prix onwards.
 Kimi Antonelli (right) drove for Mercedes in the first free practice session, making his Formula One practice debut.

 The drivers and teams were the same as the season entry list with the exception of Franco Colapinto, who replaced Logan Sargeant at Williams from this Grand Prix onwards.
 Colapinto made his Formula One debut.
 Kimi Antonelli drove for Mercedes in place of George Russell during the first practice session, making his Formula One practice debut.
 Aston Martin were planning to have Felipe Drugovich drive in first practice in place of Fernando Alonso, before cancelling this plan in response to the track changes.